 There’s a clear shift happening in the housing market right now.
 The primary keyword phrase, why more buyers are turning to new construction this year, captures exactly what I’m seeing every day across Central Texas.
 More buyers are walking away from resale homes and choosing to invest in newly built properties instead.
 And honestly, it’s easy to understand why.
 As a broker who’s spent decades mastering the ins and outs of real estate, I’ve seen this trend rise before, but this time, it’s driven by strategy and opportunity, not just the allure of fresh paint or stainless steel.

-I’m Robbie English, Broker and REALTOR at Uncommon Realty, I help both buyers and sellers leverage this shift to their advantage.
+I’m Robbie English, REALTOR and Broker at Uncommon Realty, I help both buyers and sellers leverage this shift to their advantage.
 For buyers, this movement toward new construction opens doors that might have been closed before.
-For sellers, it’s a wake-up call to market their homes differently and stay competitive in a rapidly evolving landscape.
+For sellers, it’s a wake-up call to market their homes differently and stay competitive in a rapidly evolving market.
 Whether you’re searching for your next home or considering selling one, understanding why more buyers are turning to new construction this year is key to making your next move a powerful one.

 Before we dive in, here’s a quick summary to keep in mind.